skle/snw-cordova-imagePicker/README.md

 Added:

     - Select All button (both iOS and Android)
-    - options.useOriginal (bool) can be used to boost the performance when you don't need to do any image manipulation (iOS)
+    - options.useOriginal (bool) can be used to gain a huge performance boost when you don't need to do any image manipulation (both iOS and Android)
     - Loading spinner (iOS)
     - Adaptive layout that supports iPhone 6, 6+ and possibly future models (iOS)
     - Cosmetic changes reflecting iOS 8 (iOS)
     - Thai locale (Android)
     - Fixed short filename crash (Android)

 ```

 You should read the document from the upstream about how to use the plugin.